 The High School Equivalency Testing Program gives adults and out-of-school youth an opportunity to demonstrate their academic skills and to earn the New Hampshire High School Equivalency Certificate.

-Notice: The GED Tests will change on January 1, 2014.
-Test-takers who have not completed and passed all sections of the GED Tests before the end of December, 2013, will have to start over.
-All GED candidates are urged to complete GED testing as soon as possible!
+Notice: As of January 1, 2014, New Hampshire is using HiSET, published by Educational Testing Service, as the New Hampshire High School Equivalency Test.
+Test-takers who have not completed and passed all sections of the GED Tests before the end of December, 2013, will have to start over with HiSET.

-These forms require students to demonstrate that they have passed Official GED or HiSET Practice Tests.
+These forms require students to demonstrate that they have passed Official HiSET Practice Tests.

 |Frequently Asked Questions about the GED||Information for Students Under the Age of 18|

 |HiSET Fees in New Hampshire||Preparation for the HiSET Tests|